MallikaBhagora/projectDrumSet/README.md

 # projectDrumSet
-A drum set of 7 activated by key press or mouse clicks done using in HTML, CSS and JavaScript.
+A drum set of 7 activated by key press or mouse click.
+Implemented using HTML, CSS and JavaScript.